top of page

 • Once on the islands, use rental cars or taxis to explore.
 Some areas require high-clearance vehicles due to rough roads.

-What to do in Haida Gwaii
+What to do in Haida Gwaii (In progress)

 Choose your location